-Steven Zopfi, one of the leading young conductors in the Pacific Northwest, joins the Puget Sound faculty in Fall 2008 as Director of Choral Activities and the conductor of the Adelphian Concert Choir.
 A native of New Jersey, Zopfi has a Bachelor degree in music education from the Hartt School of Music, a Master of Music degree in conducting from the University of California, Irvine, and Doctor of Musical Arts in choral conducting from the University of Colorado.
 He taught in the public schools in Vermont and New York, where he also served as Vermont State President of the American Choral Directors Association and an executive board member of the Vermont Music Educators Association.
-Since coming to the Pacific Northwest in 2001 he has continued to remain active in professional organizations, currently serving as Chair of Collegiate Activities for the Northwest Chapter of the American Choral Director’s Association.
+Since coming to the Pacific Northwest in 2001 he continued to remain active in professional organizations serving as Chair of Collegiate Activities for WA ACDA and NW ACDA.
 He is in constant demand as a conductor, adjudicator, and clinician.
 In 2015 he was named the Outstanding Choral Conductor of the year by WA ACDA.